Cvmcosta/ltijs/docs/provider.md

 ## Using Ltijs

-After the `lti.setup()` method is called, the `lti` object gives you access to various functionalities to help you create your LTI Provider.
+After the `lti.setup()` method is called, the `lti` object gives you access to various functionalities to help you create your LTI® Provider.

 The `lti` object is a singleton that can be accessed across multiple files while calling `lti.setup()` only once: